LizhengMathAi/svgd/README.md

 # svgd
 codes for paper "SVGD: A VIRTUAL GRADIENTS DESCENT METHOD FOR STOCHASTIC OPTIMIZATION".

 Since our code is related to two unpublished papers, we will push the code when the paper is officially submitted.
+We plan to submit papers in mid-August.